 Orange River Mouth

-The Orange River Mouth, between South Africa and Namibia, where most the precious marine diamonds concessions are.
+The Orange River Mouth, between South Africa and Namibia, where most of the precious marine diamonds concessions are.

 In 1908 the first diamonds were discovered along the west coast of southern Africa at Kolmanskop near Lüderitz in Namibia.
 This led to the subsequent prospecting at the Orange River Mouth where rich deposits were discovered at Alexander Bay, South Africa, in 1926.